KC2016/Candy-Crush-Saga/README.md

 - The pct of players in weekends over workdays is  2.5

 The average number of players in weekends is significantly higher than on workdays, with an average of 1223.0 players compared to 489.2 players, respectively.
 This suggests that weekends are a popular time for players to engage with the game and spend more time playing and this ie expected.

+## Retention
+This dataset is too short to give proper feedback about retention.
+But I did a brief exploratory analysis.
+Analysing the number of days played, in this dataset with a period of 7 days, I found 5103 players who played one day, 1710 players who played two days and 1 player who played three days.
+Unfortunately, it is not enough to conclude.

 ### Notes:
 To analysis important metrics, it would be impressive to have a dataset with a longer period and have finaltial information.
 I cite some examples of metrics: